freemansoft/ephemeral-disk-encryption-azure/README.md

 * The VM must query for the secret with that identity

 # WARNING
-These scripts allocate LS_v2 machines by default.
-They are **expensive** so _tear them down_ when done.
+These scripts allocate LS_v2 machines by default because they have the local NVMe drives.
+LS_v2 machines are **expensive**. _tear down the VM_ when done using the provided scripts.
+The Resource Group, KeyVault, Secrets and User Assigned Identity are cheap and don't cost much to retain.

-You can run the VM and secret part without the NVMe LUKs with a cheaper machine by changing the machine type in env.sh
+You can create the Key Vault, Secrets and a VM using a cheaper VM without NVMe drives by changing the machine type in env.sh This would be useful if you wanted to play with _Secrets_ and _Identities_ without the need of the NVMe drives.

+Many different Azure VM types come with local storage.
+That storage is automatically formatted and automounted.
+They are not the VM types we are LUKS encrypting for document db usage.

 # TODO
-* This **should** all be done with templates instead of scripts
+* All of this resource creation and customization **should** all be done with templates instead of scripts

-# BUGS
+# ISSUES
-* only works for first NVMe - errors out on second drive
+* The _Resource Group_ deletion script removes the KeyVault which have a default 90 day retention policy and cannot be re-created.

 # Creating a Resource group, secretes and a VM
 1. Install the Azure CLI.